fiskl-accounting/help-docs/docs/FAQs/integration-faqs.md

 Yes, we have advanced [Recurring Invoices in Fiskl](../Core-Features/Invoicing/Recurring%20Invoices/creating-recurring-invoices.md)

+## Can I change the currency of my bank feeds

+No, when you connect a bank via any of the integrators this currency is received from the integrator.
+If this is incorrect you need to contact support so that we can raise a support request with the integrator to rectify the problem.

+Once the ledger account is created with a currency it can not be changed.
+There are technical reasons for this related to the currency conversion rates used for each transaction.

 ## Need More Help?

 If you couldn't find the answer you're looking for, please [contact Fiskl support team](mailto:support@fiskl.com).
 We're here to help!